TheArmagan/vrchatfavdb/README.md

 - Easily import your avatars you favorited in VRChat.
 - Save as many avatars as you want.
 - Set a custom avatar preview for your avatars.
-- Add a notes to your avatars.
+- Add a import notes and notes to your avatars.
+- Keyword based search for your avatars.
+Supports negative keywords.
 - Set your avatar directly in the game from the browser.
+- Access key support for secure access to your database.

 ## To Use (Windows Executable)
 1. First, download the latest `vrchatfavdb-*.zip` file from [here](https://github.com/TheArmagan/vrchatfavdb/releases/).